-A Catharsis is an emotional discharge through which one can achieve a state of moral or spiritual renewal or achieve a state of liberation from anxiety and stress.
+A Catharsis is an emotional discharge through which one can achieve a state of moral or spiritual renewal, or achieve a state of liberation from anxiety and stress.
 Catharsis is a Greek word meaning “cleansing.”
 In literature, it is used for the cleansing of emotions of the characters.
 It can also be any other radical change that leads to emotional rejuvenation of a person.

-“Tragedy is an imitation of an action that is serious, complete, and of a certain magnitude; . . . through pity [eleos] and fear [phobos] effecting the proper purgation [catharsis] of these emotions” (c.
+“Tragedy is an imitation of an action that is serious, complete, and of a certain magnitude; … through pity [eleos] and fear [phobos] effecting the proper purgation [catharsis] of these emotions” (c.
 350 BCE, Book 6.2).

-Examples of Catharsis
+Examples of Catharsis from Literature

-In Act 1 he is made the thane of Cawdor by King Duncan, which makes him a prodigy, well-regarded for his valor and talent.
-However, the era of his doom starts when he, like most people, gets carried away by ambition and the supernatural world as well.
-Subsequently, he loses his wife, his veracity and eventually his life.
-The temptation of ambition robs him of the essence of his existence as a human being and leaves behind nothing but discontent and a worthless life.
-In Act V, Macbeth (5.5.24-28) gathers this idea in his soliloquy.
-He says while speaking of his life:
+In Act 1, he is made the thane of Cawdor by King Duncan, which makes him a prodigy, well-regarded for his valor and talent.
+However, the era of his doom starts when he, like most people, gets carried away by ambition, and the supernatural world as well.
+Subsequently, he loses his wife, his veracity, and eventually his life.
+The temptation of ambition robs him of the essence of his existence as a human being, and leaves behind nothing but discontent and a worthless life.
+In Act V, Macbeth gathers this idea in his soliloquy.
+He says, while speaking of his life:

 “… a poor player

 That struts and frets his hour upon the stage